ejpatton4/ST558-Project1/README.md

 that can be either a single character string of a Pokemon name, or a vector of names if you wanted the information on more than one Pokemon.

-The output of the `stats` function is a tibble with the Pokemons name, Height in meters, and Weight in kilograms.
+The output of the `size` function is a tibble with the Pokemons name, Height in meters, and Weight in kilograms.

 ``` r